-- Coverage: How to follow the World Championships on the BBC
+- How to watch the Track Worlds live on the BBC

 A mass-start race of 40km (160 laps) for men and 25km (100 laps) for women.
 Points are scored in intermediate sprints, which are held every 10 laps, with five points for the winner followed by three, two and one for the next three over the line.
 There are also 20 points on offer for lapping the field.